bhdirect-ebooks/dev-docs/source/process/index.md

 ## Step 10: Prepare Additional Files and Upload
 1. Prepare any additional files listed in the current [Deliverables Style Guide](https://epubknowledge.com/docs/deliverables#reflowable-title)
-2. Upload final folder to Alfresco
+2. Upload files to Alfresco
+	- See the [suggested directory](https://epubknowledge.com/docs/file-structure#uploading-source-files) structure for uploading